 The show has aired consistently since 1968, documenting more than fifty-years of Detroit history from African American perspectives.
 The collection includes interviews, round-table discussions, field-produced features and artistic performances featuring African Americans, many of who are among the nation’s most recognized figures, and provides the visual and audio context of key debates and discussions surrounding African American history, culture, and politics.

 Today, the show is hosted by Stephen Henderson and produced by Daphne Hughes.
 Henderson is also host of WDET’s Detroit Today and former Pulitzer Prize-winning editorial page editor of The Detroit Free Press.
 Hughes is a former News Manager and Producer/Writer at WDIV-TV and Senior Communications Specialist at Mort Crim Communications, Inc.

-The show airs on Sundays at 9:30 AM, repeating on Wednesdays at 7:30 PM on Detroit Public TV.
+The show airs on Tuesdays at 7:30 PM, repeating on Sundays at 9:30 AM on Detroit Public TV.
 All full episodes and clips are available to view on-demand.
 Visit the Episodes page for links to all the available video.